microchip-pic-avr-solutions/epc9143-power-advanced-voltage-mode-control/README.md

 After the Power-On delay has expired, input and output voltage will be measured.
 In case the converter output is pre-biased (voltage = non-zero), the power controller will be 'pre-charged' with an artificial control history and PWM output to softly ramp up the output voltage from its most recent level.

 f) Voltage Ramp-Up
-Now the digital feedback loop and PWM are enabled and the closed loop system reference value is incremented with every execution of the state machine (100usec interval).
-The control loop has been adjusted to operate with a cross-over frequency of >10 kHz matching the maximum perturbance frequency allowed to keep the control system stable.
+Now the digital feedback loop and PWM are enabled and the closed loop system reference value is incremented with every execution of the state machine (100 µsec interval).
+The control loop has been adjusted to operate with a cross-over frequency of >10 kHz matching the maximum perturbation frequency allowed to keep the control system stable.

 g) Power Good Delay
 After the reference voltage has been increased to the pre-defined nominal level, the state machine switches over into the Power Good Delay period.
 This is another, simple delay where the control loop is in steady state waiting for the delay period to expire.